-For several years, the Columbia class program was known as the Ohio replacement program (ORP) or SSBN(X) program, and boats in the class were referred to as Ohio replacement boats.
-On July 28, 2016, it was reported that the first boat in the class will be named Columbia in honor of the District of Columbia.14 As a consequence, the program will now be referred to as the Columbia class program, and the boats will be referred to as Columbia-class boats.
-Terms such as Ohio replacement boat, Ohio replacement program, ORP, and SSBNX will likely continue to be used as well, at least for some time.
+For several years, the Columbia-class program was known as the Ohio replacement program (ORP) or SSBN(X) program,15 and boats in the class were referred to as Ohio replacement boats.
+On July 28, 2016, it was reported that the first boat in the class will be named Columbia in honor of the District of Columbia.16 As a consequence, the program is now referred to as the Columbia-class program, and the boats are referred to as Columbia-class boats.
+Terms such as Ohio replacement program, ORP, and SSBNX will likely continue to be used as well, at least for some time.